Fed's Clarida: We are 'closely monitoring' impact of coronavirus

 On Tuesday, he reiterated that both the U.S. economy and monetary policy are currently in “a good place” and that the Fed’s baseline outlook is still for moderate economic expansion and strong job gains this year.

 Other Fed officials have also said the U.S. economy could withstand the economic effects of the coronavirus as long as the outbreak is not prolonged.
+Clarida reiterated that the impact on the U.S. economy would have to be “material and persistent.”

 The Fed held rates steady at its first meeting of the year in late January and has previously said it intends to keep rates unchanged, barring a significant change in the U.S. economic outlook.